 Disney World Value Resorts

-All Star Sports & Music & Movies
+All-Star Sports & Music & Movies

 Rates start from $96 – making it the cheapest hotel room option at Disney World.
-All Star Resorts are located in the Animal Kingdom resort area, your transportation will be bus.
-Each hotel has over the top décor that puts you into the magic with themed pools and large food courts.
-There is an option for family suites, to accommodate larger groups at a reasonable rate.
-The drawback to this resort is that being at the lower price point, they tend to attract large school groups and the atmosphere can become quite noisy.
+All Star Resorts are located in the Animal Kingdom resort area, your transportation will be a bus.
+Each hotel has larger than life décor that puts you into the magic with themed pools and large food courts.

 Pop Century